Fxztam/IronPythonFileWatcher/README.md

 # IronPythonFileWatcher

-This demo is a Proof of Concept for protocolling file changes (create, update, delete) in a watched directory based on the Microsoft FileSystemWatcher Service.
+This demo is a proof of concept for protocolling of file changes (create, update, delete) in a watched directory based on the Microsoft FileSystemWatcher Service.

-IronPython is a implementation of Python for the Common Language Infrastructure (CLI), the demo was developed in Microsoft Visual Studio Community 2015 Update 3.
+IronPython is an implementation of Python for the Common Language Infrastructure (CLI), the demo was developed in Microsoft Visual Studio Community 2015 Update 3.

 ## Motivation

-It shows a good practice for simple exchanging of data files between different runtime systems and for Low Code Programming in IronPython.
+It shows a practice for simple exchanging of data files between different runtime systems and for Low Code Programming in IronPython.

 >**Note:**
 >Use the directories that are applied to the *`FormsFileWatcher Demo`* : https://github.com/Fxztam/FormsFileWatcher